-Snapping Hip Syndrome (also called Dancer’s Hip or Iliopsoas Tendinitis) is a painless popping or clicking sound around the hip joint.
-Snapping Hip Syndrome is characterised by a snapping sensation and/or an audible ‘snap’ or ‘click’ noise around the hip when you move.
-It frequently occurs in runners, soccer players and dancers, and is most common in people aged 15 to 40 years.
-The condition is simply an annoyance for most people, but it can cause pain and weakness.
+Snapping hip syndrome (also called dancer’s hip or iliopsoas tendinitis) is a painless, popping or clicking sound around the hip joint when moving.
+It often occurs in runners, soccer players and dancers and is most common in people aged 15 – 40 years.
+The condition is only an annoyance for most people but it can cause pain and weakness in some.

-The three types of Snapping Hip Syndrome are:
+The 3 types of snapping hip syndrome are: